FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 .. vim: syntax=rst

-CHAPTER 4: INPUT DATA FILE DESCRIPTION
+Chapter 4: Input Data File Description
 ======================================

-4.1 General
+General
 -----------

 The FLO-2D data file variables and format are described in this chapter.
 These files are accessed directly by the model.
 For each data file a list of the variables, a portion of an example data file, and an alphabetical description of the variables are presented.
 Some instructional comments follow the variable descriptions for clarification.
 QGIS or any ASCII text editor can be used to create or edit the data files.

-All of the data entries, integers (i) or real numbers (r) are in free format space de- limited.
+All of the data entries, integers (i) or real numbers (r) are in free format space delimited.
 The ID characters (letters) are case sensitive.
 The variables are listed line by line and each line may contain several variables that are highlighted by bold text and capital letters.
 Array variables are indexed as shown in the following example from the INFLOW.DAT file, Line 3:

    **Line 3 HYDCHAR = ‘H’, HP(I,J,1), HP(I,J,2), HP(I,J,3)**